kenneth2-3/Yoga-Studio/README.md

 **I want to** be able to easily navigate through different pages on mobile, tablet, and desktop,
 **so that** I can have a seamless experience across devices.

+## User Goals

+**First Time Visitor Goals:**

+- As a First Time Visitor, I want to easily understand the main purpose of the website, so I can learn more about the yoga services offered.

+- As a First Time Visitor, I want to be able to easily navigate through the website, so I can find information about classes, schedules, and instructors.

+**Returning Visitor Goals**

+- As a Returning Visitor, I want to see upcoming yoga classes and events, so that I can plan my schedule accordingly.

+- As a Returning Visitor, I want to access detailed information about each yoga class, so that I can choose the one best suited to my level and goals.

+- As a Returning Visitor, I want to find a way to contact the yoga center, so I can ask specific questions about the classes or instructors.

+- As a Returning Visitor, I want to discover any community resources or events, so I can engage further with the yoga community.

+**Frequent Visitor Goals**

+- As a Frequent User, I want to check if there are any new classes or schedule changes, so I can stay up to date and adjust my plans.

+- As a Frequent User, I want to easily contact the yoga center with specific requests or feedback, so I can receive personalized support or answers.

 ### Wireframes

 ### Desktop